versus-25/project/README.md

 We are make and support dashes in DataLens, tools in Tracker, chatterbox etc.
 I need to work UI developer in english-based company.

-My hobbies a powerlifting, bodybuilding and videogames.
+My hobbies are powerlifting, bodybuilding and videogames.

 ## Hardskills
 + JavaScript